Plumbing Emergency? Find Out How to Turn Off the Water Supply

 What About Hot Water?

-Hot water cylinders also have a valve that you can turn within your airing cupboard.
+Hot water cylinders also have a valve that you can turn.
 Again, turn this valve clockwise to shut off the hot water.
-Properties with combination boilers will have the water supply cut off when the main shutoff valve for the house is turned.
+Properties with combination boilers will have the water supply cut off when the main shutoff valve for the property is turned.

-How to Check If Water Supply In House Is Off
+How to Check If Water Supply Is Off

-The best way to check if the stop valve has turned the water off is to turn on the cold-water tap in the kitchen.
+The best way to check if the stop valve has turned the water off is to turn on the cold-water tap in the kitchen area.
 Once the tap starts to slow and then stops, you will know the water is off, ahead of getting the plumbing issue fixed.

 Turn Off Outside Main Water Valve

-The outside stopcock is usually found under a cover at the end of a drive or near a pavement, next to the water meter.
-Turning the valve clockwise will again cut off the water supply to the house helping you keep things under control until a local emergency plumber arrives.
+The outside stopcock is usually found under a cover near a pavement, next to the water meter.
+Turning the valve clockwise will again cut off the water supply to the property helping you keep things under control until a local emergency plumber arrives.

 Can I Isolate Individual Appliances?